uberblah/software-quality/content/standards/plugin-architecture.md

     We don't cover that in this doc, but maybe in a future one!

 ## A Concrete Example in Code

+{{< hint info >}}
+Keep in mind, the components will not always be in code.
+You can implement this pattern using separate microservices, WebAssembly modules or mix of component types.

+The important thing to understand is the dependency structure, and this provides a concrete example that can help illustrate how the architecture is applied.
+{{< /hint >}}

 ### Environment